balanced/www.balancedpayments.com/contents/account-reconciliation.md

       Orders also offer additional safeguards for disputes.
 Once a dispute is filed, the refund function will be disabled to prevent you from unknowingly refunding the buyer as the dispute process is pending.
     class: account-reconciliation-losses
   - title: Combine payouts from multiple orders
     body: Balanced allows you to issue one payout to a merchant with multiple orders waiting to be settled.
 Each customer has a payable account which can carry a stored balance.
 Simply credit the funds from the various orders into your merchant’s balance.
-Then issue one payout from the balance to your merchant’s bank account.
+Then issue a settlement from the balance to your merchant’s bank account.
     class: account-reconciliation-bulk-crediting
     inDevelopment: true
   - title: Track orders from the Balanced Dashboard